NASCAR: Race Tracks

 Back to the main NASCAR

-NASCAR currently has races on about 29 racetracks throughout the United states (and one Busch race in Mexico).
-Most of the tracks hold races for Nextel, Busch, and the Craftsman Truck Series, however, some are unique to a particular series like the Pocono Raceway which currently only has a Nextel race.
+NASCAR has races on about 26 racetracks throughout the United states.
+Most of the tracks hold races for all the NASCAR series of races, however, some are unique to a particular series.
 Many of the more popular tracks like Daytona Speedway are also raced twice a year.

 Each NASCAR racetrack is unique.
 This is one of the things that makes NASCAR so interesting.
 From week to week there are different challenges that the race car drivers and the race teams have to meet.
 One week it may be tire wear, the next it's gas mileage, then horsepower, and then handling.